Nuitka/Nuitka/Developer_Manual.rst

         # Then the code of the "with" block.
         something( x )
     except Exception:
         # Note: This part of the code must not set line numbers, which we indicate with
         # special source code references, which we call "internal".
 Otherwise the line
         # of the frame would get corrupted.

+        tmp_indicator = True

         if not tmp_exit( *sys.exc_info() ):
             raise
-    else:
+    finally:
+        if not tmp_indicator
             # Call the exit if no exception occurred with all arguments as "None".
             tmp_exit( None, None, None )

 .. note::